-- (1) One Works Maintainer and one Equipment Operator positions are recommended for 2021 and 2022 respectively. - (2) In 2018, the Facility Tradesperson accounted for 0.08 Person-Year but starting in 2019, this position is reported reported under City Hall. - (3) A second Sustainability Projects Coordinator position was added in 2019 and 0.5 Person-Year for Solid Waste Facility Attendant 1 position is recommended in 2020. - (4) One three-year term Municipal Engineer position was added in 2019.
+- (1) One additional Works Maintainer position is recommended for 2021 and one additional Equipment Operator position is recommended for 2022. - (2) In 2018, the Facility Tradesperson accounted for 0.08 Person-Year but starting in 2019, this position is reported reported under City Hall. - (3) A second Sustainability Projects Coordinator position was added in 2019 and 0.5 Person-Year for Solid Waste Facility Attendant 1 position is recommended in 2020. - (4) One three-year term Municipal Engineer position was added in 2019.
 One additional Maintainer position is proposed for each of 2020 and 2021.